 Pathways to Home is currently serving more than 60 families in Orange, Osceola and Seminole counties, including families who were living in cars, on the street, and in emergency shelters, as well as those who have been served eviction notices.
 By providing these families with support and structured case management, Pathways to Home keeps more families intact and lessens the need for children to enter the foster care system.

 How Pathways to Home Works

-Seminole County is fortunate in that many key social service agencies have come together under the Pathways to Home umbrella to provide coordinated services to families in need.
-The Pathways model gives power back to families who are willing to make a commitment to work toward their own advancement.
-We do not force families to change.
-Our involvement is respectful and positive and builds on each family’s strengths and experiences.
-Using the Family Team Conferencing model of case management, families set and commit to their own goals for success.
-Whatever route families take, our support team nurtures the family back to self-sufficiency.
+Pathways to Home utilizes many key social service agencies to provide coordinated services to families in need.
+Our program model gives power back to families who are willing to make a commitment to work toward their own advancement.
+Our involvement is respectful and positive, building on each family’s strengths and experiences to nurture them back to self-sufficiency.

 Once enrolled in Rapid Re-housing, the Pathways to Home team works with families to identify safe, affordable housing within 30 days.
 Families continue working with case managers for up to twelve months to address their complex needs.
 Key program components include: intensive case management, financial literacy training, employment skills, supportive network building, and direct financial assistance with: child care, transportation, rent and/or utilities deposits, rental assistance, bridge housing, and moving costs.
 Our approach works closely with families to reduce frustration and uncertainty, while simultaneously increasing motivations, knowledge and skills.
 It is a priority of the program to work with families to ensure minimal disruptions to school and child care placements.
 The Pathways to Home Program program also includes Prevention Services for families at imminent risk of eviction and Permanent Supportive Housing for children with disabled caregivers.